airbytehq/airbyte/docs/integrations/sources/amazon-ads.md

 Create an [Amazon user](https://www.amazon.com) with access to [Amazon Ads account](https://advertising.amazon.com).

 ### Airbyte Open Source additional setup steps
 To use the [Amazon Ads API](https://advertising.amazon.com/API/docs/en-us), you must first complete the [onboarding process](https://advertising.amazon.com/API/docs/en-us/setting-up/overview).
-The onboarding process has several steps, and may take several days to complete.
-After completing all steps you will has to get Amazon client application `Client ID`, `Client Secret` and `Refresh Token`.
+The onboarding process has several steps and may take several days to complete.
+After completing all steps you will have to get Amazon client application `Client ID`, `Client Secret` and `Refresh Token`.

 ### Step 2: Set up the Amazon Ads connector in Airbyte
 **For Airbyte Cloud:**